 Two of the South Shore's most beloved towns, but they're more different than they look.
-Here's an honest side-by-side comparison for buyers trying to decide.
+Here's an honest 2026 side-by-side for buyers trying to decide.

-Hingham and Scituate are two names that come up constantly when South Shore buyers are narrowing their list.
-Both have gorgeous waterfronts, strong schools, vibrant village centers, and commuter rail access.
+Hingham and Scituate come up in nearly every buyer conversation I have about the South Shore.
+Both have gorgeous waterfronts, strong schools, lively village centers, and MBTA access.
 Both attract Boston professionals and families looking for the same basic thing: a beautiful place to put down roots within reach of the city.

 But they are not the same town, and choosing between them comes down to a few key questions about what you value most.
-Here's how they actually compare.
+Here's how they actually compare heading into spring 2026.

 | Hingham | Scituate | |